damianStrojek/damianStrojek/README.md

 ### Hi there, I'm Damian - aka damianFresh 👋

-## I'm a Student, Pentester and an Author!
+## I'm a Student, Engineer and an Author!

 - 👮 I work as a Security Engineer at [Objectivity]
 - 🔭 I used to be top600 worldwide on TryHackMe!